AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFi-setup-Using-Linux/README.md

 h) [WiFi adapter](https://robu.in/product/rtl8188-mini-usb-wireless-network-card-150mbps-wifi-dongle/)

 &nbsp;
-## 2.Enabling USB ethernet gadget mode on Pi
+## 2. Enabling USB ethernet gadget mode on Pi

 To enable the gadget mode, edit ```config.txt``` and ```cmdline.txt``` files in the```boot```partition of the SD card.\